swc-project/swc/ARCHITECTURE.md

 };
 ```

-(other passes generates AST like this)
+(other passes generate AST like this)

 is converted into